hfiref0x/KDU/README.md

 * ATSZIO64 ASUS Drivers Privilege Escalation, https://github.com/LimiQS/AsusDriversPrivEscala
 * CVE-2019-18845, https://www.activecyber.us/activelabs/viper-rgb-driver-local-privilege-escalation-cve-2019-18845
 * DEFCON27: Get off the kernel if you cant drive, https://eclypsium.com/wp-content/uploads/2019/08/EXTERNAL-Get-off-the-kernel-if-you-cant-drive-DEFCON27.pdf

+# Wormhole drivers code

+They are used in multiple products from hardware vendors mostly in unmodified state.
+They all break OS security model and additionally bugged.
+Links are for educational purposes of how not to do your drivers.
+Note that following github accounts have nothing to do with these code, they are just forked/uploaded it.

+* WinIo 3.0 BSOD/CVE generator, https://github.com/starofrainnight/winio/blob/master/Source/Drv/WinIo.c
+* WinRing0 BSOD/CVE generator, https://github.com/QCute/WinRing0/blob/master/dll/sys/OpenLibSys.c

 # Authors